 The CTR is important because it tells you how relevant your content is to your target audience.
 A high CTR means users are finding your content to be highly relevant, and a low CTR means that users are finding your content to be less relevant.
 If you are using Google Ads, your CTR is directly affecting your Quality Score.

 Nothing can be simple, especially in the world of marketing.
-The short answer to the question, “What is a good click-through rate?” is this: it depends.
-Click-through rates will naturally vary from keyword to keyword, campaign to campaign.
+The short answer to the question, “What is a good click through rate on Google?” is this: it depends.
+A good click through rate on Google will naturally vary from keyword to keyword, and campaign to campaign.

-The average click-through rate will depend on the industry as well.
-For example, the average click-through rate for consumer services is 2.40% whereas it is 1.35% for the legal industry.
-The overall average click-through rate on AdWords paid search results is about 2%.
+The average good click through rate on Google will depend on the industry as well.
+For example, the average good click through rate for consumer services is 2.40% whereas it is 1.35% for the legal industry.
+The overall average good click through rate on Google AdWords paid search results is about 2%.
 Using this as a benchmark means that anything over a 2% CTR could be considered above average.

 When a Higher CTR Becomes Bad For Business

 Too much of a good thing can become a bad thing.
-In the world of search engine marketing, a higher click-through rate can actually be bad for business when:
+In the world of search engine marketing, a higher click through rate on Google can actually be bad for business when:

 - You are having to pay for every click.